Projects, Clients and Industries

 Outcome: The communication strategy helped reduce the number of email and text alert sent to customers and customise the message to the specific segment of customer.
 Net result - improved marketing ROI and reduction of customer churn.

-Housing - analysis of the UK house/flat rentals market
+HISTORICAL - analysis of the UK house/flat rentals market

 Working with Gumtree we aggregated and cleaned monthly flat and house rental listings across the UK and with a London focus for a 3 year period.
 Once cleaned, combined and analysed, the data showed rental price trends across London and the UK and was built into an interactive tool to understand and explore rental prices by UK country and London borough.

-Automotive - Cost reduction modelling
+DATA MODELLING - Automotive cost reduction modelling

 Problem: The client, a major car manufacturer had just started the production of a new car.
 Measurement of some components show high variability, which could result in high rejection rate at assembly They needed an estimate the cost of rejects and which part of the manufacturing and quality process should be improved first.